-Sexual Assault - Evidentiary standard
+Sexual Assault - Preponderance of the evidence

-1. Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care;

-3. Institution will assist complainant with contacting local police if complainant requests and complainant will be provided with contact information for local police department;

-4. Institution will provide complainant with referrals to on- and off-campus mental health providers;

-5. Institution will assess need to implement interim or long-term protective measures, such as housing changes.
+- 1. Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care; - 2.
+Institution will assess immediate safety needs of complainant; - 3.
+Institution will assist complainant with contacting local police if complainant requests and complainant will be provided with contact information for local police department; - 4.
+Institution will provide complainant with referrals to on- and off-campus mental health providers; - 5.
+Institution will assess need to implement interim or long-term protective measures, such as housing changes. - 6.
+Institution will provide a No Contact directive to accused party if deemed appropriate.